AstroNvim/AstroNvim/README.md

   - [Node](https://nodejs.org/en/) - node repl toggle terminal (`<leader>tn`)

 > Note when using default theme: For MacOS, the default terminal does not have true color support.
 You wil need to use [iTerm2](https://iterm2.com/) or another [terminal emulator](https://gist.github.com/XVilka/8346728#terminal-emulators) that has true color support.

+> Note if you are still on Neovim v0.6: You can still install the previous version of AstroVim that supported.
+After cloning the repository run `git checkout nvim-0.6` to check out this version.
+This will no longer be receiving updates.

 ## 🛠️ Installation